The Midland City Modern Master Plan DRAFT was released for it's 63 day review period at City Council's October

 The action plan is intended to not only facilitate participation in the planning process but to create advocates for plan implementation.
 The action plan also integrates more intensive analysis such as a Zoning Audit and Stress Test designed to accelerate the ability of City policymakers to make tangible progress on implementation immediately following plan adoption.

-The work plan assumes final plan adoption in September, 2023.
+The work plan assumes final plan adoption in early, 2024.